magicasaservice/vue-equipment/README.md

 # Vue Equipment

-> A _magic_ collection of essential Vue composables, plugins, components and directives
+A _magic_ collection of essential Vue plugins and composables.

+> “Any sufficiently advanced technology is indistinguishable from magic.”
+> – Arthur C. Clarke

 ## 🚧 Disclaimer